benjaminn1202/PomodoRooms_Under-Development/README.md

 ## 📌 Overview

 **Pomodoro Rooms** is a productivity app built with **React.js (Vite)** that lets you create or join virtual rooms for shared focus sessions.
-Based on the **Pomodoro Technique**, it helps you stay on track with alternating focus and break cycles — all while staying connected with others.
+Based on the **Pomodoro Technique**, it helps you stay on track with alternating focus and break cycles, all while staying connected with others.

 This project is currently **in development**, with plans to integrate **Firebase Authentication** and **Firestore** for real-time data.